cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/datadog/index.md

 1. Click **Connect a service**.
 A modal window opens where you will need to complete several steps.

-1. Select the data set you want to push to a storage service.
+1. Select the dataset you want to push to a storage service.

 1. Select the data fields to include in your logs.
-You can add or remove fields later by modifying your settings in **Logs** > **Logpush**.
+Add or remove fields later by modifying your settings in **Logs** > **Logpush**.

 1. Select **Datadog**.